DevLeandroGzv/DevLeandroGzv/README.md

 <p align="left"> <a href="https://twitter.com/enMonster1 target="blank"><img src="https://img.shields.io/twitter/follow/enMonster1?logo=twitter&style=for-the-badge" alt="enMonster" /></a> </p>

-- 🔭 I am currently working on Poner proyecto
+- 🔭 I am currently working on appointments for patients

-- 🌱 I am currently learning Swift and a bit of DevOps
+- 🌱 I am currently learning Pythom and a bit of Rust

-- 👯 I am looking to collaborate on Poner proyecto grupal
+- 👯 I am looking to collaborate on WPOSS and Freelancer

-- 👨‍💻 All of my projects are available at http//:ponerportafolio
+- 👨‍💻 All of my projects are available at http//:

 - 💬 Ask me about Android development, Kotlin, Java, Python, OpenCV a bit of Rust